Zullo Compassionate Release Decided by 2nd Circuit

 The government brought forth two more arguments:

-The court also determined that to grant this would not be an absuse of discretion.
-While it was true that Zullo did cite his rehabilitation as a reason for release, the court noted that “Zullo’s age at the time of his crime and the sentencing court’s statements about the injustice of his lengthy sentence might perhaps weigh in favor of a sentence reduction.
-Indeed, Congress seemingly contemplated that courts might consider such circumstances when it passed the original compassionate release statute in 1984.”
-Further these arguments may also interact with the present coronavirus pandemic.
+The court also determined that to grant this would not be an abuse of discretion.
+While true, the compassionate release by Zullo did cite his rehabilitation as a reason for release.
+The court also noted that "Zullo’s age at the time of his crime and the sentencing court’s statements about the injustice of his lengthy sentence might perhaps weigh in favor of a sentence reduction.
+Indeed, Congress seemingly contemplated that courts might consider such circumstances when it passed the original compassionate release statute in 1984."
+These arguments may also interact with the present coronavirus pandemic.

 The Second Circuit VACATED the district court's decision and remanded for further proceedings.

-So the impact here is that because the Second Circuit has indicated that 1B1.13 Application Note 1D only applies when the BOP is filing a motion, that means that in the Second Circuit that a person is not constrained to what is in application note 1(D).
-Many district courts have already decided this (Ukrevich, Maumau, etc) but this is the first time that an appellate court has decided it.
+The impact here is the Second Circuit has indicated that 1B1.13 Application Note 1D only applies when the BOP is filing a motion.
+This results in a person not constrained to what is in application note 1(D) in the Second District.
+Many district courts have already decided this (Ukrevich, Maumau) but this is the first time an appellate court has decided it.

-To my knowledge, this is the first appellate court to reject the government’s “substantive vs procedural” arguments.
-Which is fine with me because I did not find that persuasive when I was listening to the oral arguments in “McCoy/Bryant” in the 4th.
+This is the first appellate court to reject the government's "substantive vs procedural" arguments.
+This works because the the argument was not persuasive in "McCoy/Bryant" in the 4th.

-If you are in the Second Circuit (NY, Vermont, Conn) and the government is making these types of arguments then your reply brief should immediately reference this case.
-I would even consider a notice for supplemental authority if you can do it.
-This case is mandatory authority there.
-This case does NOT mean that everyone wins their compassionate release in the second circuit, it only means that the court can make a determination as to compassionate release there even if the BOP did not file the motion on your behalf.
-You still have to meet the rest of the considerations (extraordinary and compelling circumstances, not a danger to the community, 3553(a) factors).
+If you are in the Second Circuit (NY, Vermont, Conn) reference this case in your reply brief.
+Consider a notice for supplemental authority if possible.
+This case is mandatory authority.
+This case does NOT mean that everyone wins their compassionate release in the second circuit.
+It means that the court can make a determination on compassionate release even if the BOP did not file the motion on your behalf.
+Other considersations will still need to be met.
+These include extraordinary and compelling circumstances, not a danger to the community as 3553(a) factors.

 Will the prosecutors appeal this decision?
 Maybe?
-I could see this going at least to an en banc court, maybe to the Supremes.
-This case potentially has a big impact.
-The prosecutors took Dimaya and Davis all the way up even after Johnson was decided.
+This could possibly lead to an en banc court, maybe to the Supremes.
+This case has a potentially big impact.
+Dimaya and Davis cases were taken all the way by prosecutors.
+This happened even after Johnson was decided.
 Expect no quarter from them.

 Should you file a second motion on your case if you were denied a compassionate release in the past?
 It depends on why your court denied you.
 If your court denied you ONLY for this reason then you could use the case law here to make an argument.
-If the judge also stated tat your 3553(a) factors made you unsuitable then that is a different matter.
+If the judge also stated that your 3553(a) factors made you unsuitable, there is a different issue at hand.